ankumar/Programming-machine-learning/README.md

 <img width="607" alt="Screenshot 2024-03-25 at 1 44 32 PM" src="https://github.com/ankumar/Artificial-programming-intelligence/assets/658791/e21c5ef7-0515-4e06-a222-f2bed645cb9a">.
 Twitter thread has a rich discussion of the AI vs Cloud Providers https://x.com/rakyll/status/1771641289840242754?s=20.
 The emerging AI Cloud is simpler to use.

-This repo is an exploration of critical components, building mental modal Programming **Artificial [intelligence](http://www.incompleteideas.net/IncIdeas/DefinitionOfIntelligence.html)**.
+This repo is an exploration & building mental modals Programming **Artificial [intelligence](http://www.incompleteideas.net/IncIdeas/DefinitionOfIntelligence.html)**.
 As we evolve Compound AI Systems **I hope we preserve the simplicity**.

 ### "Open" & Closed